RoshanPaudyal/Week-1-Group-activity/README.md

 How does this company use technology to their advantage? - Vanguard uses roboadvisors to help customers have an efficient and low cost experience when making an investment decision.

 Why are they considered a FinTech company?
 Vanguard offers financial products and allows customers to proceed with investment decisions without the human interaction by using technology

+##  Vanguard in the FinTech space

+This company has positioned itself as one of the main compatitors in the Investment space by creating Vanguard Personal Investor; an application that makes tradings easy and accessible for small and big Investors.